anon97945/peertube-theme-fsntube-dark-mode/README.md

-# BitTube dark theme
+# FSNTube dark theme

-    Dark theme for BitTube instances in PeerTube.
+    Dark theme for FSNTube instances in PeerTube.

    # How to install in your PeerTube instance